Skip to main content

 Biscuits containing sustainable palm oil

-The following companies get our best rating for their palm oil policy and sell biscuits containing RSPO certified sustainable, Fairtrade or organic palm oil:
+The following companies get our best ratings for their palm oil policy and sell biscuits containing RSPO certified sustainable, Fairtrade or organic palm oil:

 • Island Bakery, use sustainable palm oil in Sweet FA biscuits